apache/storm/docs/Tutorial.md

 }
 ```

-`SplitSentence` overrides `ShellBolt` and declares it as running using `python` with the arguments `splitsentence.py`.
+`SplitSentence` overrides `ShellBolt` and declares it as running using `python3` with the arguments `splitsentence.py`.
 Here's the implementation of `splitsentence.py`:

 ```python
 import storm